NextSDS Logo

 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention following exposure or if feeling unwell.
 If necessary, call a poison center or physician.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

-May cause damage to organs following a single exposure if inhaled.
-No specific data for over-exposure signs/symptoms.
+Symptoms: May cause damage to organs following a single exposure if inhaled.

 Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Continue to rinse for at least 10 minutes.
 Get medical attention following exposure or if feeling unwell.
 If necessary, call a poison center or physician.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

-May cause damage to organs following a single exposure in contact with skin.
-No specific data for over-exposure signs/symptoms.
+Symptoms: May cause damage to organs following a single exposure in contact with skin.

 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Get medical attention following exposure or if feeling unwell.
 If necessary, call a poison center or physician.